How To Bathe Baby

 Before you put your baby in the bath water, test the water’s temperature on the inside of your wrist to make sure it is not too hot.

-NOTE: Be sure that your home’s hot water heater is set no higher than 48 degrees Celsius to help protect against accidental scalding.
+NOTE: Be sure that your water heater is set no higher than 48 degrees Celsius to help protect against accidental scalding.

 Using one arm to gently support your baby's back, head and neck, gently place her in the baby bath.
-Continue to support her using one arm while bathing her with the other.
+Continue to support her with one arm while bathing her with the other.

 Gently wipe around your baby's mouth, nose and whole face, working from the middle outward.
 Wipe the creases in her neck and don't forget behind her ears!